yaccob/intervals/README.md

         * In that case I could implement unit tests for both options by using JUnit *assumptions* (`Assume.assumeThat(...)`).

       Since I'm in a demo-scenario where I just want to save effort, I'll initially avoid testing these edge-cases until I know how it works best, and afterwards add according tests to address regression issues.

+      *Update*: thinking more about merging `[a,b][b,c]` to `[a,c]` it now seems quite clear to me that these intervals definitely should be merged for the following reason:
+      Regardless if the upper bound of the lower interval (`[a,b]`) is inclusive or exclusive there is not single value `>= a <c` that doesn't fall into either of the intervals.
+      Assuming that the intention of joining intervals is to cover values with the least possible amount of intervals not joining them wouldn't make sense.